weweb-assets/ww-chat/AI.md

 -   **Real-time Updates**: Changes to user settings immediately reflect throughout the UI
 -   **Multi-user Support**: Store settings for all participants, not just the current user
 -   **Priority System**: usersSettings takes precedence over individual props for reliable display
--   **Event-Driven**: Automatic events fire when any user setting changes, enabling external integrations

-**User Settings Events Usage:**

--   **Simple & Clean**: Each event only contains the changed value (e.g., `{userName: 'New Name'}`)
--   **Focused Data**: No complex data structures - just the new value for easy access
+Note: The previous `settingsChanged` trigger and user-settings events have been removed.
--   **Message-Based Storage**: User settings are stored directly with each message in the `userSettings` property, eliminating the need for separate events
+User settings are stored directly on each message via the `userSettings` object; there are no separate events for user setting changes.

 Troubleshooting: